adfleshner/CommonlyUsedUtils/README.md

 This is an android studio Android Library Module

-## Not all Methods listed
+## I believe all methods are listed.
-I still need to go in a redo the readme but all of the methods that are listed her are still there.
-There is just more that I have not gotten around to listing.
+I had a little time on the flight so I updated the readme I believe i got all of the methods listed please let me know if i left anything out.

 Contructor: